matsarj/matsarj.github.io/_projects/PredictingRunOrPass.md

 <img src = '/projects/PredictingRunOrPass/second_downs.png' style = "background:white; border: 2px solid black; width:70%; height:auto;"/>

-The next step is to normalize our data, and split it into training and testing subsets.
-Again, sklearn will do this easily, using the preprocessing module to normalize the data and the crossvalidation module to split the data up.
-Here is a picture of the normalized testing subset, along with a visualization of our naive prediction on this subset.
+Some of the algorithms we will be using work better with our features normalized and standardized.
+Normalizing will scale the features so they take values between 0 and 1.
+Standardizing gives the data a standard normal distribution.
+Here is a plot of the same data we just showed, with the features normalized and standardized.

 <img src = '/projects/PredictingRunOrPass/normalized.png' style = "background:white; border: 2px solid black; width:70%; height:auto;"/>

+Now we can start playing with some machine learning algorithms!
+We'll start with <a href = "http://matsarj.github.io/blogs/logisticregression.html">logistic regression</a>.